 Just by monitoring, we can get the report on which channel is the topic most mentioned and focus our marketing efforts toward that channel.

-As we can see from our shoe example, “good shoes” and “where to get good shoes” has most mentions on Instagram.
-This way we know that people are “talking” the most about our topic of interest on Instagram, so it would be logical to focus our marketing efforts to that channel.
+As we can see from our shoe example, “good shoes” and “where to get good shoes” have the most mentions on Instagram.
+This way we know that people are “talking” the most about our topic of interest on Instagram, so it would be logical to focus our marketing efforts on that channel.

 So that would be some of the 10 actionable ways to use media monitoring and analytics tools in your advertising efforts.
-We can use media monitoring tools as a great starting point when just planning our marketing strategy, as a mean of finding and exploiting opportunities and as a supportive tool, for proactively preventing crisis situations.
+We can use media monitoring tools as a great starting point when just planning our marketing strategy, as a means of finding and exploiting opportunities, and as a supportive tool, for proactively preventing crisis situations.

 If we continued, we could probably come to 100 ways but we will leave you some exploring and finding creative ways on how to use media monitoring and social listening to improve your ROI.
 So we definitely recommend you try one such tool if you still didn’t.
 And if you’re interested in Mediatoolkit, you can start using it here, 14 days free.